ax-va/Learning-Rust-Klabnik-Nichols-2023/07--packages--crates--modules/07-3--external-packages/README.md

 ## Using Third-Party Packages

-Add
+Add to the `Cargo.toml` file under `[dependencies]`
 ```toml
 # The specifier "0.8.5" is actually shorthand for "^0.8.5",
 # which means any version that is at least 0.8.5 but below 0.9.0.
 rand = "0.8.5"
 ```
-in the `Cargo.toml` file under `[dependencies]` to download the `rand` package and its dependencies from https://crates.io, and make `rand` available to the project
+to download the `rand` package and its dependencies from https://crates.io, and make `rand` available to the project

 When your Rust project depends on multiple versions of the same crate, Cargo will download and store each specified version separately on your machine.